davidjohnd/davidjohnd/README.md

 <br/><br/>
  ⚡ Fun fact: In addition to coding languages, I love learning spoken languages too - I studied French and Italian at University and am currently learning Welsh.
 <br/><br/>
-If you want to chat about any cool projects or anything else, get in touch!
+If you want to chat about cool projects or anything else, get in touch!
 </div>
 </div>
 <br/><br/>